 Notice that we’ve kept the function docstring the same, but removed the assertion.
 Instead, we are importing a new module (python_ta.contracts), and then using the check_contracts from that module as a… what? 🤔

 The syntax @check_contracts is called a decorator, and is technically a form of syntax that is an optional part of a function definition that goes immediately above the function header.
-We say that the line @check_contracts decorates the function max_length, which means that it adds additional behaviour to the function beyond what is written the function body.
+We say that the line @check_contracts decorates the function max_length, which means that it adds additional behaviour to the function beyond what is written in the function body.

 So what is this “additional behaviour” added by check_contracts?
 As you might imagine, it reads the function’s type contract and the preconditions written in the function docstring, and causes the function to check these preconditions every time max_length is called.
 Let’s see what happens when we run this file in the Python console, and attempt to call max_length on an empty set: